 Veterinary Telehealth: What Is It, Where Are We, and What’s Next?

 Attend a conference, pick up a trade publication, or simply talk with other veterinarians and one word keeps coming up again and again: telehealth.
 The term is as misunderstood as it is polarizing.
-It promises to open up new markets by catering to millennials and threatens to displace the veterinarian’s place at the center of care.
+On the surface, veterinary telehealth promises to open up new markets by catering to millennials and threatens to displace the veterinarian’s place at the center of care.
 What is veterinary telehealth?
 How does it differ from veterinary telemedicine and teleconsulting, and how can it be used to treat patients?
 The answers may prove that veterinary telemedicine is not as radical as some believe.

 So far, we have learned that: